How We Do It

 Our extensive data bank of local and national media contacts is routinely updated to insure that we communicate with the “right” person.

-Propagating and leveraging astute and meaningful community relations is a valuable commodity with our organization, and can greatly enhance and advance our clients’ objectives.
-Developing and maintaining an “inside” network within any community group depends on many criteria, including the specific demographics of the community (i.e., race, age, income, education, etc.).
-Knowing from whom “community clout” can best be obtained is one task; getting and maintaining community respect is yet another.
+Propagating and leveraging astute and meaningful community relations is a valuable practice, and can greatly enhance and advance our clients' objectives.
+Developing and maintaining an "inside" network within any community group depends on many criteria, including the specific demographics of the community (i.e., race, age, income, education, etc.).
+Knowing from whom "community clout" can best be obtained is one task; getting and maintaining community respect is yet another.

 You cannot underestimate the value of community relations.
 It is important to us that we do not sacrifice our integrity when implementing a community relations program for a particular client.
 Therefore, we are very careful to accept clients in whom we can trust and represent with pride.